-The Company launched Turbine in early 2014.
+The Company launched Turbine in 2014.
 Mute was launched initially online in December 2014, then into the Australian retail market in late March 2015.

-Mute and Turbine are registered with regulatory authorities in several key markets in Australia with the TGA, in the USA with the FDA, in Europe where it has received a CE Mark, in Canada with Canada Health and in New Zealand with Medsafe.
-During the course of the year the Company sought to expand and subsequently achieved regulatory registration in Taiwan with the Taiwanese FDA.
+Mute and Turbine are registered with regulatory authorities in several key markets in Australia with the TGA, in the USA with the FDA, in Europe where it has received a CE Mark and in Canada with Canada Health.
+During the course of the year the Company sought to expand and subsequently achieved regulatory approval in Taiwan with the Taiwanese FDA.